emilietonnessen/Portfolio-v3/README.md

 - Framer Motion
 - Sanity

+## TODO

+- [ ] Apply everything I learned from the "Universal design for websites" to the design and code
+  - Design and apply focus styling as the default is different on each operating system and browser so I can't rely on that working with my color palette.
+  - Go over all images and make sure all alt texts are up to date
+  - Check color contrast

 ## Credits

 The design and how I worked with Sanity and Framer Motion was inspired from a tutorial made by "JavaScript Mastery" on YouTube